leouofa/gridbeat/README.md

 ---
 ## License
+## License
-GridBeat is licensed under the MIT License.
+-GridBeat is licensed under the MIT License.
++GridBeat is licensed under the [MIT License](LICENSE).
++
++Copyright (c) 2024 Leonid Medovyy
++
++Permission is hereby granted, free of charge, to any person obtaining a copy +of this software and associated documentation files...